Do you buy Easter gifts for kids or fill an Easter basket with goodies each year? I’m curious to know others’ family traditions.

 And for my kids, I want them to know what Easter is really all about: the love of a Savior who took on the sins of all mankind – so that we could have a relationship with Him and a future home in heaven.

-It’s Resurrection Sunday- the day that changed everything, for everyone willing to accept this amazing gift.
+It’s Resurrection Sunday- the day that changed everything, for everyone willing to repent and accept this amazing gift.

 Now that’s something to celebrate!
 I guess the question I face each year, then, is how to appropriately celebrate this season, which really should be our focus year-around.